Danis Tanović

-Danis Tanović (born 20 February 1969) is a Bosnian film director and screenwriter.
+Danis Tanović (Данис Тановић; born 20 February 1969) is a Bosnian film director and screenwriter.
 He is the recipient of numerous accolades, including an Academy Award and a Golden Globe Award, as well as nominations for the Golden Bear and the Palme d'Or.

 Tanović is known for having directed and written the script for the film No Man's Land (2001), which won him many awards, including an Academy Award and a Golden Globe Award for Best Foreign Language Film.
 He has also written and directed the award-winning films An Episode in the Life of an Iron Picker (2013) and Death in Sarajevo (2016).

-Tanović is the only person born in the territory of present-day Bosnia and Herzegovina to have won an Academy Award.

 Early life

-Tanović was born in Zenica, SR Bosnia and Herzegovina, SFR Yugoslavia on 20 February 1969.
-He was raised in the Bosnian capital of Sarajevo, where he also received his primary and secondary education.
+Tanović was born on 20 February 1969 in Zenica, a city in SR Bosnia and Herzegovina, SFR Yugoslavia.
+He grew up and received primary and secondary education in Sarajevo.

-Tanović attended the University of Sarajevo Music Conservatory, where he played the piano.
-As a young adult, he decided to study at the Academy of Performing Arts in Sarajevo.
+Tanović attended the University of Sarajevo's Music Academy, where he played the piano.
+As a young adult, he decided to study at the university's Academy of Performing Arts.